mmm111mmm/inacityinthefuture/02-bool-compare-if/5-booleans-numbers.md

 # 5. Booleans and comparing numbers

-We can make numbers produce booleans.
+Comparing numbers can make booleans.

 ## Less than